jorgefz/Lince/README.md

 ## Building Lince

+See the projects in the repository at https://github.com/jorgefz/lince-minigames for examples on how to integrate `lince` to build your game.

+There is also an user guide in `docs/userguide` in this repository.

 On the root folder (where this README.md file is located), run `premake5` to produce the build configuration files appropriate to your building tool: